 CRAIG HIGNETT – HONORARY PRESIDENT

-We’re pleased to finally announce HUST’s new Honorary President, a man who needs no introduction to Pools fans (or indeed the wider football family)… Craig Hignett!
+HUST’s Honorary President is a man who needs no introduction to Pools fans (or indeed the wider football family)… Craig Hignett!

 I was honoured to be asked by the Supporters’ Trust at Pools to be their honorary president.
 I hope I can use my experience, time in football and contacts to lend support where I can.
 It’s great that Pools fans are so passionate about the future of their club and I’ve seen the good work they do with community organisations.